Reign in the Growing Cost of Your ELK Stack

-The Challenge: Storing months and years of log data in Elasticsearch is cost prohibitive
+The Challenge: Storing months and years of log data in an ELK Stack is cost prohibitive

 Long term retention of structured log and event data is not one of the original designs of the underlying storage technology of Elasticsearch – Lucene.
 Searching across unstructured data like email and files to find specific documents that match a query are some of the early use cases for these technologies.
 With unstructured data, the data processed in Lucene indexes typically end up being much smaller than the source data.
 However, with log and event storage – Lucene indexes can be larger than the source data that is indexed.
 The flood of log and event data forces operators to continue to add additional Elasticsearch servers and expensive disk to each system to continue to scale.